tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <nick>

-Just the fact that we didn't know that the clitoris was as large as it is until like the last 10 years, because we didn't research the inside. [laughs] No one bothered to research what the inside, what the internal elements--
+Just the fact that we didn't know that the clitoris was as large as it is until like the last 10 years, because we didn't research the inside. <u>[laughs]</u> No one bothered to research what the inside, what the internal elements--

 </nick>
 </compare>